How Much Does Bathtub Replacement Cost in 2025?

 Bathtub Type

 The type of bathtub you install greatly impacts the overall cost of the project.
-Walk-in and accessible tubs are the most expensive types, while standard tubs are the least costly.
+Standard alcove tubs sit at the budget end, while walk-in or accessibility-focused models command the highest prices.

 Type of Bathtub Average Cost (Tub Only)